OxfordSemantic/AdvancedWorkshop/3_4-TransitiveClosure/3_4-TransitiveClosure.md

 ## ✅ &nbsp; Check the results

-Ensuring you have run the first script...

-now run `3_4-TransitiveClosure/example/exScript3.rdfox` to see the results of this rule.
+Now run `3_4-TransitiveClosure/example4/exScript.rdfox` to see the results of this rule.

 <br>